Frugality gets a bad rap these days.

 There's a fine line between “money-saving” and “downright dangerous” when it comes to repairs.
 I've heard many people say, “Psh, don't call a plumber!
 Just do it yourself!
 You'll save so much money!”

-In fact, there’s a good chance that DIY repairs will cost you more money in the long run.
+There’s a good chance that DIY repairs will cost you more money in the long run.
 Let’s say the pipe under your sink starts leaking water everywhere.
 You tighten the pipe and maybe even duct tape it for good measure.
 Problem solved!
-Just kidding, it starts leaking even more the next day, soaking your cabinets and dripping onto your hardwood floors, causing pricey damage to your home.
+Just kidding, it starts leaking more the next day, soaking your cabinets and dripping onto your hardwood floors, causing pricey damage to your home.